 Employee ownership improves our competitiveness, our productivity and our free enterprise system.
 Employee ownership should be a key economic force in America.
 The Employee Ownership Foundation's (EOF) primary purpose is to support programs that will increase the level of awareness and appreciation of the benefits of employee ownership and increase the number of employees who have access to this benefit.

 The primary decisions of the Foundation are made by the Executive Committee (“EC”) of the Foundation’s Board of Trustees.
 The members of the Executive Committee are

-Chair Mark Lomele, Frieda Takaki, Cary Chen, David Kelly, Tony Lessmeister, Peter Shuler, Cindy Turcot, Raman Venkat, and Michael Willard.
+Chair Mark Lomele, Frieda Takaki, Cary Chen, David Kelly, Tony Lessmeister, Jeff Tarbell, Cindy Turcot, Raman Venkat, and Michael Willard.

 The Foundation also has a Board of Trustees (pdf) which develops the Foundation’s annual goals, develops and recommends projects, and takes a lead in fundraising activities.